neooblaster/zcl_log_util/README.md

 long text first.

 In SAP, long text can stand as detailed documentation about a message.
-When the message is not **self explanatory**, you can create a long text in TCODE ``SE91``, button `Long Text`.
+When the message is not **self-explanatory**, you can create a long text in TCODE ``SE91``, button `Long Text`.
 Application Log is able to attach it when it exists You can also edit it in ``SE61``, with type `NA`(`Message`)